 Online Sports Betting Is Complicated, But Legitimate

-Here, we’ll simply provide you with the condensed version of whether using a licensed, online sportsbook is legal in the United States, and provide you with the most important facts.
-For a more detailed history on all of the legislation surrounding sports betting, read our three-part series, encompassing the Origins of Sports Betting, the Vegas Era, and the Online Era.
+For a detailed history of how we got to the surrounding sports betting, read our three-part series, encompassing the Origins of Sports Betting, the Vegas Era, and the Online Era.

 What Laws Should Sports Bettors Know About?